hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

 ### 5. Perform a simple action to verify access to PRISM Agent

-Without further operation, the wallet should be availble for the tenant to use.
+Without further operation, the wallet should be available for the tenant.
 To prove that the tenant can access the wallet,

 ```bash